 The third bucket is utility.
 When we talk about utility, we are talking about the functionality of cloud services themselves.
 Think about how easy it would be to add some application logic like filtering results from a sales form, or tracking the health of your website.

 The fourth bucket is infrastructure.
-We can think of this as the underlying infrastructure that makes cloud services what they are.
+We can think of this as the underlying infrastructure that makes cloud service what they are.
 How do you make sure it runs properly and reliably on AWS, or on another cloud services platform, and that you don’t have to do any technical work?

 This kind of problem can be solved by using an as-classic awes cluster.
 The classic ass-classic aws clusters provide the infrastructure that makes cloud services run correctly and reliably.
 In fact, you can even use a classic ass-classic image to create a custom-designed cloud-based service, if you need to.